JuanPabloDiaz/doc/_posts/jekyll/2023-06-30-banner-image.md

 image: /assets/img/banners-posts/design.jpg
 ---

+THIS POST NEED SOME WORK...

+STEP BY STEP ON WHAT <mark>I DID</mark>

 Have you ever desired to incorporate a graphic at the beginning of your Jekyll post but lacked the knowledge on how to accomplish it?
 Fear not, for it is a simple task requiring only a small portion of code.

 {% include embed/youtube.html id='6oKO-7gsM4s' %}